raspy135/Qun-synthesizer/README.md

 VCF KEYSYNC

-	When it is not zero, VCF’s cutoff will follow s the playing note.
+	When it is not zero, VCF’s cutoff will follows the playing note.
 Higher value is more sensitive.
 	Great with Mono, but not working well with Duo tone because it has only one VCF.

 ### PRM:KEY/OTHER
 Configures other parameters.

-VCF 4/2 POLE SW
+VCF 4/2 POLE / NoLinear

-	Change filter's number of poles.
-2 poles(12dB/Oct) when it is ON.
-4 poles(24dB/Oct) when it is OFF.
+	Change filter's number of poles, and selects linear or non-linear.
+2 Poles is -12db/oct, 4 Poles is -24db/oct.
+2 Poles filter gives brighter character.
+Linear(LI) has less character, but resonances sharp and more organic like real instruments.
+Non-linear(NL) has more character, has more harmonics, close to other synthesizers.
+	If you use cutoff envelope, typically Non-linear is suitable.

 VCF MOD SEL

-	`EG1, EG2, EG3, EG4, AUX, OSC2, OSC2EG, FRQ1, FRQ2`
+	`EG1, EG2, EG3, EG4, AUX, OSC2, OSC2EG, FRQ1, FRQ2, ON`

 GLIDE